Tag Archives: Mindy Kaling

 Also starring John Lithgow, Denis O’Hare, Amy Ryan, Reid Scott and Hugh Dancy, I found Late Night to be positively dramatic and funny in equal measure.
 I liked the writing and appreciated how much we get to know of Katherine’s truth – both at work and home.
 Late Night is a story about women, by women and features a complex, interesting main character along with several others you’d find in the behind the scenes world of late night television.

 Random fact.
 I’ve decided that Thompson is my aunt and Kaling my cousin.
 Lastly, a movie that came to mind as Late Night played…?
-The Devil Wears Prada (2006).
+The Devil Wears Prada (2006), of course.

 G